-The COVID-19 pandemic began to exert its influence on the global economy in March 2020, following alarming accounts from Italy regarding the escalating strain on healthcare facilities.
-This ongoing crisis has persistently affected numerous aspects of the labor market.
+The COVID-19 pandemic began to exert significant effects on the global economy in March 2020, following alarming reports from Italy about the escalating strain on healthcare facilities.
+As the situation evolved into a sustained crisis, it had a persistent impact on numerous aspects of the labor market.

-At the onset of the pandemic, most governments implemented stringent restrictions to curtail social and economic activities involving physical proximity.
-Consequently, these radical shifts prompted employers and organizations to rapidly adapt to remote work arrangements to maintain, or at least partially sustain, economic activity during lockdowns.
+At the onset of the pandemic, most governments imposed stringent restrictions on social and economic activities that involved physical proximity.
+These drastic changes required employers and organizations to adapt rapidly to remote work arrangements in order to maintain, or at least partially sustain, economic activity during lockdowns.

-These profound transformations are evident in the official labor market statistics of various countries.
-While certain businesses had already adopted work-from-home (WFH) practices or possessed the necessary technological infrastructure to seamlessly transition during the crisis, others struggled to implement WFH due to a lack of prior experience and efficient communication systems.
+These comprehensive transformations businesses experienced are reflected in the official labor market statistics of various countries.
+While some businesses had already adopted WFH practices or possessed the necessary technological infrastructure to transition to them smoothly during the crisis, others struggled to implement WFH measures due to lack of experience and efficient communication systems.

-The prevalence of WFH during the second quarter of 2020 strongly correlates with pre-pandemic remote work rates.
-Countries with a high proportion of remote work prior to the crisis, such as the Netherlands, which reported a 20% WFH rate in 2019, experienced an increase to over 35% remote work during 2020.
-In contrast, other countries, including Italy, Israel, and Poland, recorded less than half of this rate at the height of the crisis.
+The prevalence of WFH practices during the second quarter of 2020 strongly correlates with pre-pandemic remote-work rates.
+Countries with a high proportion of remote work before the crisis, such as the Netherlands, which reported a 20% WFH rate in 2019, experienced an increase to over 35%, saw this figure rise to over 35% during 2020.
+In contrast, other countries, including Italy, Israel, and Poland, recorded less than half this rate at the height of the crisis.

-The prevalence of work-from-home (WFH) practices before the crisis can also be attributed to variations in workplace culture.
-For instance, merely 13% of employers in Spain were inclined to provide their employees with remote work opportunities (Eurofound and the International Labour Office, 2017).
+The prevalence of WFH practices before the crisis may also be linked to variations in workplace culture.
+For example, merely 13% of employers in Spain were willing to offer their employees remote work opportunities (Eurofound and International Labour Office, 2017).
 Conversely, Swedish managers demonstrated a greater propensity to allow their employees to work remotely.

-In this section, I shall delineate the measures of WFH within the Israeli labor market prior to the crisis and during the second quarter of 2020.
-This estimation is required due to the lack of formal estimates on these measures until September 2020. in contrast to Israel, the EU countries have been assessing the frequency of remote work over the past decade as an integral part of the labor force survey for the different
+In this section, I delineate the WFH measures applied in the Israeli labor market before the crisis and during the second quarter of 2020.
+The lack of formal estimates of these measures until September 2020 necessitates the use of estimations.
+In contrast to Israel, the EU countries have been monitoring the occurrence of remote work over the past decade as an integral part of their labor-force surveys.

-To ascertain the proportion of WFH employment and its evolution before and during the pandemic, we employed three distinct sources:
+To ascertain the rate of WFH employment and its evolution before and during the pandemic, I utilized three distinct sources from the CBS:

-The Social Survey – an annual survey encompassing individuals aged 19 and above
+The Social Survey—an annual survey among individuals aged 19 and above;

-The Survey for Businesses during the COVID-19 Pandemic
+The Survey of Businesses in Israel during the Coronavirus Crisis;

-The Labor Force Survey
+The Labor Force Survey.

-In Israel, the proportion of employees who generally or customarily worked from home grew consistently over the years, reaching 4.5% in 2019.
-This figure is significantly lower than developed countries such as the Netherlands (14.4%) and Austria (9.9%).
+In Israel, the proportion of employees who generally or customarily work from home has been growing consistently over the years, reaching 4.5% in 2019.
+This figure is considerably lower than corresponding rates in other developed countries such as the Netherlands (14.4%) and Austria (9.9%).

-The spread of the virus and the government-imposed restrictions encouraged businesses to adopt and execute WFH policies.
-According to estimates published by the Israel Central Bureau of Statistics, the average WFH rate in 2020 was 17.8%, with substantial fluctuations between lockdown periods and times of relaxed restrictions.
+The spread of the virus and the government-imposed restrictions prompted businesses to adopt and implement WFH policies.
+According to CBS estimates, the average WFH rate in Israel in 2020 was 17.8%, with substantial variations between lockdown periods and times of eased restrictions.

-Diagram1-International Comparison of WFH rate in 2020
+Figure 1.
+International comparison of WFH rates in 2020

-In diagram 1 we can see that the WFH employment rate in Israel increased was about 17.8% of the yearly average (that includes months without restrictions) this estimate embodied a sharp increase compared with 2019.
-In addition, we can see that other developed countries that used WFH practice at high rates before the crisis reached remarkable rates of more than 30% of employees that worked from home during 2020.
+In Figure 1, we see that Israel’s annual average WFH implementation rate (including months without restrictions) increased to 17.8% in 2020, representing a sharp increase compared to 2019.
+It also shows that other developed countries with high WFH rates before the crisis achieved impressive rates of more than 30% in 2020.

-Section 3-literature review
+3. Literature review

-The WFH and firms' performance before the corona crisis
+WFH and firms’ performance before the COVID-19 crisis